 Wherever you go shopping in Portugal, it’s worth knowing that prices can vary significantly.
 This is especially relevant for non-Portuguese goods.
 You can find that a certain item costs considerably more in one supermarket chain when compared to another.
 As such, you can save money by learning these quirks.

-There are modern shopping malls in the big cities of Lisbon and Porto, as well as the Algarve.
-In addition to plenty of shops, you will also find a wealth of restaurants, bars and cinemas here.
+The Portuguese love modern shopping malls, and it feels like there’s always a new one popping up somewhere.
+There are modern shopping malls around the cities of Lisbon, Porto and Cominbra, and plenty across the Algarve.
+In addition to plenty of shops, you will also find a wealth of restaurants, bars and cinemas in these locations.

-Opening hours for Portuguese shops are usually Monday-Friday, opening at 9 or 10am, closing at 7pm.
-You will find that the shopping malls are usually open later, and throughout the week.
+Opening hours for Portuguese shops are usually Monday-Friday, opening at 9 or 10am, and closing at 7pm.
+You will find that the shopping malls are usually open later (often until Midnight in summer), and throughout the weekend.

 You can learn more about settling into Portuguese life here.

 The Portugal Buying Guide is designed to support you through each stage of buying property in Portugal, providing relevant, up-to-date information and tips from Portugal property experts and expats who have been through the process themselves.
 It helps you to: